This article...

 Welcome New Member

-Before Automation Rules, community managers were forced to welcome new members individually; with rules like this one, you can automate an otherwise tedious task and put the time you'll save to better use, like planning other member-engagement activities.
+Before Automation Rules, community managers were forced to welcome new members individually; with this rule, you can automate this task.

 Your First Post (Picture) & Your First Post (Bio)

-These twin rules do exactly what you'd expect: If a user posts their very first message in a Discussion and doesn’t have a profile photo or a bio uploaded, respectively, the email thanks them for their contribution and prompts them to take a moment to update their profile with a picture and bio.
-If you’re worried about spamming all of your members to update their profiles, this email offers a way to target the low-hanging fruit: People who've already shown interest in the site.
+These twin rules do exactly what you'd expect: If a user posts their very first message in a Discussion and doesn’t have a profile photo or a bio uploaded, the email thanks them for their contribution and prompts them to take a moment to update their profile with a picture and/or bio.

 We Miss You

-This email is sent to a relatively small group of people: Community members who've made significant contributions in the past, but who haven’t posted in awhile.
-It’s a friendly, appreciative message, and many clients who have used it say it not only receives great feedback from their users but has also prompted many of them to come back to the site within a week of receiving it.
+This email is sent to community members who've made significant contributions in the past, but who haven’t posted in awhile.
+It’s a friendly, appreciative message, and has proven successful in getting lapsed members to re-engage with the community.

 Keep the Conversation Going

-Much like We Miss You, this rule targets a small segment of your user population: budding community MVPs.
-The Keep the Conversation Going email is sent to members who've started a thread or post that became unusually active, but who haven’t accumulated a certain number of contributor points yet.
+This rule targets a small segment of users: budding community MVPs.
+The message is sent to members who've started a thread or post that became unusually active, but who haven’t accumulated a certain number of contributor points yet.
 It tells them you think they’re great at starting discussions, and invites them to start more.
-This rule regularly has a 100% conversion rate, meaning it almost always succeeds in prompting those who receive it to post again.
+This rule has a high-percentage conversion rate.

 Try Mobile App

-If you’ve licensed the MemberCentric mobile app for your site and haven’t yet enabled versions A and B of this rule, stop everything and enable them now.
-Version A targets people who use your site frequently, while Version B targets anyone who has accessed your site from a mobile browser.
-It figures out if those people have logged in to the mobile app, and if they haven’t, sends them an invitation to download the app and give it a try.
-Many clients have seen a significant increase in mobile app logins after enabling these rules.
+If you’ve licensed the MemberCentric mobile app for your site and haven’t yet enabled versions A and B of this rule, you should.
+Version A targets people who use your site frequently; Version B targets anyone who has accessed your site from a mobile browser.
+It determines whether those people have logged in to the mobile app, and if they haven’t, sends them an invitation to download the app and give it a try.

 Terms Issue

-Most online communities require its members to accept a code of conduct/terms and conditions when accessing them for the first time; if they don't, they can't log in.
-Enabling this rule sends an email to users who've accessed your site site but didn't accept your terms, giving you an opportunity to inquire if there's anything you can help them with and gently prompt them to come back and see what they're missing.
+Most online communities require its members to accept a Code of Conduct or Terms and Conditions.
+This rule sends an email to users who've accessed your site but who didn't accept your terms, and gently prompts them to accept your terms and participate in the site.